TCM Archive Materials VIEW ALL ARCHIVES (2)

 Biography CLOSE THE FULL BIOGRAPHY

-At one time, the youngest actor ever to win the coveted Best Actor Oscar, Richard Dreyfuss - at age 29 - was propelled to stardom with his complex performance in "The Goodbye Girl" (1977).
+At one time the youngest actor ever to win the coveted Best Actor Oscar, Richard Dreyfuss - at age 29 - was propelled to stardom with his complex performance in "The Goodbye Girl" (1977).
 Thanks to his uncanny ability to make annoyingly vain, pompous, whiny or supercilious characters seem both heroic and likable, he rose to the top of the Hollywood heap with memorable turns in "American Graffiti" (1973), "Jaws" (1975) and "Close Encounters of the Third Kind" (1977).
-Though he was the epitome of cockiness on screen, there was always something reassuring about his presence, though he did gain the dubious off-screen reputation for being exceedingly arrogant.
+Though he was the epitome of cockiness on screen, there was always something reassuring about his presence.
 On top of the world at the end of the 1970s, Dreyfuss was poised to become one of the major superstars of the next decade.
-Instead, Dreyfuss blew his movie-star career sky-high through a cocktail of cocaine, booze and pills; yet another example of too much, too fast, too soon.
-After a period of recovery, Dreyfuss rebounded, both chastened and wiser with "Down and Out in Beverly Hills" (1986), "Stakeout" (1987) and "What About Bob?"
+After a few quiet years in the early 1980s, Dreyfuss rebounded with "Down and Out in Beverly Hills" (1986), "Stakeout" (1987) and "What About Bob?"
 (1991), reclaiming his mantle as one of Hollywood's most gifted comedic and dramatic actors.Born Oct.
-29, 1947 in...
+29, 1947 in Brooklyn, NY, Dreyfuss was raised in Bayside, Queens by his father, Norman, an attorney who later became a restaurateur, and his mother, Gerry, a peace activist.
+When he was nine, the Dreyfuss family moved from the East Coast and settled in Los Angeles,...

-At one time, the youngest actor ever to win the coveted Best Actor Oscar, Richard Dreyfuss - at age 29 - was propelled to stardom with his complex performance in "The Goodbye Girl" (1977).
+At one time the youngest actor ever to win the coveted Best Actor Oscar, Richard Dreyfuss - at age 29 - was propelled to stardom with his complex performance in "The Goodbye Girl" (1977).
 Thanks to his uncanny ability to make annoyingly vain, pompous, whiny or supercilious characters seem both heroic and likable, he rose to the top of the Hollywood heap with memorable turns in "American Graffiti" (1973), "Jaws" (1975) and "Close Encounters of the Third Kind" (1977).
-Though he was the epitome of cockiness on screen, there was always something reassuring about his presence, though he did gain the dubious off-screen reputation for being exceedingly arrogant.
+Though he was the epitome of cockiness on screen, there was always something reassuring about his presence.
 On top of the world at the end of the 1970s, Dreyfuss was poised to become one of the major superstars of the next decade.
-Instead, Dreyfuss blew his movie-star career sky-high through a cocktail of cocaine, booze and pills; yet another example of too much, too fast, too soon.
-After a period of recovery, Dreyfuss rebounded, both chastened and wiser with "Down and Out in Beverly Hills" (1986), "Stakeout" (1987) and "What About Bob?"
+After a few quiet years in the early 1980s, Dreyfuss rebounded with "Down and Out in Beverly Hills" (1986), "Stakeout" (1987) and "What About Bob?"
 (1991), reclaiming his mantle as one of Hollywood's most gifted comedic and dramatic actors.

 Born Oct.
 29, 1947 in Brooklyn, NY, Dreyfuss was raised in Bayside, Queens by his father, Norman, an attorney who later became a restaurateur, and his mother, Gerry, a peace activist.
 When he was nine, the Dreyfuss family moved from the East Coast and settled in Los Angeles, where he began acting in plays at the Beverly Hills Jewish Center.
 He later attended Beverly Hills High School alongside the likes of Rob Reiner and Albert Brooks, and continued to pursue acting, particularly at the Gallery Theater in L.A.
 After graduating high school, Dreyfuss went to San Fernando Valley State College to continue his studies, but was kicked out for demanding a theater professor to apologize to the class for criticizing Marlon Brando's performance as Marc Antony in a production of "Julius Caesar."
 He spent the next two years working as a clerk in a Los Angeles hospital and managed to slip out of serving during the Vietnam War in 1967 by convincing the military that he was a conscientious objector.
 Soon after Dreyfuss landed an agent, he began appearing in episodes of "Gidget" (ABC, 1965-66) and "Bewitched" (ABC, 1964-1972) while performing both on and off-Broadway.